funfox-games/Bluekid/README.md

 ## Bluekid ideass
 - Redesign settings
 - Add teacher verified badge
+- Add a teacher mode (or teacher layout)

 ## Bluekid Gamemode Ideas
 - Art: You have an ink meter and to get more ink you need to anwser questions.
 Everyone edits the same canvas.